 All one should see when closely examining a shirt is a regular pattern of rows; any inconsistencies in the individual threads are an effective warning sign.

-The process in which designs or graphics are placed onto a T-shirt can drastically affect its look, from both an aesthetic and quality standpoint.
+The process in which designs or graphics are placed onto a graphic t-shirt can drastically affect its look, from both an aesthetic and quality standpoint.

 With this method, multiple screens are used in multi-colored designs.
 This method – one of the oldest but most effective ways of printing on T-shirt – creates long-lasting and high-quality designs.

 Digital printing involves artwork being processed by a computer, and then printed directly onto the surface of your product.The fact that the digital printer does not use screens allows for a photographic print, with much higher image quality than traditional screen printing.
-As the ink is applied more thinly, digital printing is best used on lighter colored shirts to allow the design to stand out.
+As the ink is applied more thinly, digital printing is best used on lighter coloured shirts to allow the design to stand out.
+We use digital printing to print our funny political tee shirts.

 Curious to learn more about t-shirt printing?
 Head to our t-shirt printing methods explainer for a more detailed overview.